TimoGuy/BTZC_game_engine/Hawsoo_devnotes.md

     - [x] Create getting hurt forward anim.
         - Bc getting hurt back anim goes the wrong direction when played (w/ root motion).

+- [x] Add shape-in-shape for character virtual controllers (all the ones currently) so that they collide with each other and can't just walk thru each other.
+    - This helps a lot with reaction stuff bc now chars don't go thru each other.

 - [ ] Change knockback anims to use -1.0 knockback distance, but have offender's AFA data send what length of knockback to defender.
+    - So it's kinda interesting.
+I played some sekiro and some kannagi usagi to see how the knockback stuff works there and it seems like it just doesn't happen when making contact with an enemy?
+        - Or maybe it's when the player is in range of an enemy?
+Idk really.
+        - At the very least, I think having a basic shape-in-shape thing going on with the character controllers is needed. (adding task above)

 - [ ] Get strong attacks implemented (and have strong versions of knockbacks used)
     - Perhaps by having some kind of AFA data point being like "is_strong_attack" that could indicate a strong attack being done?